The Best FREE Tools to Grow Your Blog Quickly

 The Hemingway app is all about making your writing clearer and easier to read.
 For some people, writing flows so naturally.
 I am not one of those people.
-My writing is choppy and when I read it back it sometimes it makes no sense to anyone but me!
+My writing tends to be choppy and sometimes all over the place.

 Thank goodness for Hemingway.
 The app helps you avoid complicated, hard-to-read sentences, passive voice and adverbs.
 Hemingway is ideal for people who have to explain complicated ideas to anyone.